LichFactory-Games/lichfactory/docs/Ad-Astra/Player's-Almanac/Astryth.md

 Today the city covers over 45 square miles and houses over 150,000 inhabitants.
 It remains a key stop for overland trade routes and hosts a thriving community of artisans, merchants, and academics.

+## Wards of Astryth

+The Ward Emporos houses markets, guilds, and shops.
+The Ward Sophos contains Lyceum Miskatonis, as well as a variety of libraries, manuscript dealers, and purveyors of magic.
+The wealthy typically dwell in Ward Aurum.
+Ward Demos, as well as Upper and Lower Exremis largely house workers and the poor.
+An undercity lies beneath parts of Ward Demos.

 ## City Government

 Astryth is governed by the Council of Three - the Chancellor, High Arkanist, and High Inquisitor.
 These are appointed by the leaders of House Tethys and Xeryth, after several rounds of voting by the other houses and the lower Ward Demos.
 The Council oversees the bureaucracy, city guard, taxes, laws, and foreign relations.
 They strive to balance the interests of the four wards.

 ## Surviving in the City

 New arrivals should secure lodging in an inn or boarding house, then seek work through markets, guilds, or temples.
 The lower quarters offer cheaper housing but more dangerous streets, so go armed and be cautious at night.
 Beware pickpockets in the bazaar crowds.
 The laws of the city are many, and can be complex for newcomers.
-Punishment of infraction can also be quite harsh.
-At the minimum newcomers to the city often find themselves quickly facing the choice between payment of a fine and spending a night in one of the city jails.
+Punishment of infraction can be quite harsh.
+At the minimum, newcomers to the city often find themselves quickly facing the choice between payment of a fine and spending a night in one of the city jails.

 Magic and technology are also strictly regulated.
-While many occupants of the city have some sort of magic ability, typically the public use of magic more significant than a cantrip is frowned upon unless one is a clear member of the Arkane order or another municipally-sanctioned organization.
-This is also true of technology, especially anything that seems like it could be used as a weapon (e.g. absolutely no open display of firearms).
+While many occupants of the city have some sort of facility with magic, typically the public use of magic more significant than that of a cantrip is frowned upon unless one is a clear member of the Arkane order or another municipally-sanctioned organization.
+This is also true of technology, especially anything that seems like it could be used as a weapon (e.g. absolutely no open display of firearms unless you are a member of the Hetai).
 Violations of these rules will lead to swift fine and punishment by the Watch.

-## Wards of Astryth

-The Ward Emporos houses markets, guilds, and shops.
-The Ward Sophos contains Lyceum Miskatonis, as well as a variety of libraries, manuscript dealers, and purveyors of magic.
-The wealthy typically dwell in Ward Aurum.
-Ward Demos, as well as Upper and Lower Exremis largely house workers and the poor.
-An undercity lies beneath parts of Ward Demos.

 ## Notable Features

-Sites include the Temple of Vires, Catacombs of the Revered, underground Fortune's Wheel gambling parlor, natural hot springs of the Blessed Baths, Dockside Alehouse, Sweetroll Bakery, and Carnal Carnival.
+Sites include the Temple of Vires, Catacombs of the Revered, the gambling parlor Fortune's Wheel, the Blessed Baths hot springs, and many taverns, inns, shops, and warehouses.

 ## Holidays & Festivals